-Recommended book: de Smith, Judicial Review of Administrative Action (2nd ed.
-1968, in preparation), Stevens.
+Recommended books: de Smith, Judicial Review of Administrative Action (2nd ed.
+1968), Stevens; Paterson, An Introduction to Administrative Law in New Zealand (1967), Sweet & Maxwell.

 Comparative Law (One paper) 25.23

 The development of modern European legal systems, with parts of Roman Law as received by continental systems, and with the comparative treatment of selected topics in the field of private law.